 Belly fat affects your physical appearance and poses harmful health risks.
 Visceral belly fat, the type that lies deep within your abdominal cavity, increases your risk of cardiovascular disease and type 2 diabetes, according to “Harvard Women’s Health Watch.”
-Moderate physical activity and a diet low in calories, saturated fats and refined carbohydrates can help combat belly fat.
-Consuming certain foods also can help fight excess abdominal fat.
+While no foods actually banish belly fat, an overall healthy diet that emphasizes certain foods and minimizes others can increase your odds of reaching and maintaining abdominal trimness.

 Your body digests whole grains slower than refined grains due to the higher amount of fiber contained in whole grains.
 This helps you feel full longer, eat less and keep your insulin levels low and steady.
 These benefits are believed to shrink belly fat cells, according to CBS News.
 A study published in "The Journal of Nutrition" in March 2009 found that increasing dietary fiber consumption helps decrease weight and fat gain.
 Whole grains, such as brown rice, quinoa, oatmeal and whole wheat bread, should make up at least half of your daily grain intake, according to the 2010 Dietary Guidelines for Americans.